How does online shopping affect offline price sensitivity?: ATT of Online Adoption on Offline Price Elasticity

 \section{ATT of Online Adoption on Offline Price Elasticity}

-Now that we have the demand parameter estimates, we then measure the category-level own-price elasticity and formalize the ATT of online adoption on offline price elasticity.
+Now that we have the demand parameter estimates and we see a negative and significant effect on the interaction term of interest, we measure the category-level own-price elasticities and formalize the ATT of the adoption of a retailer's online channels on offline price elasticities.
 In $\S$\ref{ssec:elasticity_est}, we present the elasticity estimates from the estimation procedure.
 Next, in $\S$\ref{ssec:within.customer.analysis}, we perform a within-customer comparison of adopters’ offline price elasticity before and after the adoption of online shopping.
 In $\S$\ref{ssec:did}, we formalize the changes in offline price elasticity due to the adoption of online shopping using a staggered difference-in-differences (DID) model.